calnix/DualVeTokenSystem/documents/Contract Explanations/AC_V3.md

 **Understanding the challenge**

 Traditional access control systems create operational bottlenecks by requiring executive approval for all privileged operations.
 When monitoring systems detect anomalies and need immediate response, or when automated systems require routine maintenance, the approval process can introduce dangerous delays.

 Consider a scenario where automated monitoring detects a potential security issue at 2 AM.
 The team needs to rotate monitoring addresses or pause contracts immediately, but must wait for executive approval.
 This delay could allow problems to escalate.

-The AccessController addresses this tension through a simple observation that reshapes how we think about permissions.
+The AccessController system addresses this tension through a simple observation that reshapes how we think about permissions.
-IT resolves this by recognizing that not all privileged operations carry the same risk or require the same level of oversight.
+It recognizes that not all privileged operations carry the same risk, or require the same level of oversight.

 **Core Insight**
 Not all administrative tasks are created equal.